quicwg/multipath/draft-ietf-quic-multipath.md

 If an endpoint receives a multipath-specific frame in a different packet type, it MUST close the connection with an error of type FRAME_ENCODING_ERROR.

-All multipath-specific frames relate to a Destination Connection ID sequence number.
-If an endpoint receives a Destination Connection ID sequence number greater than any previously sent to the peer, it MUST treat this as a connection error of type MP_PROTOCOL_VIOLATION.
-If an endpoint receives a multipath-specific frame with a Destination Connection ID sequence number that it cannot process anymore (e.g., because the Connection ID might have been retired), it MUST silently ignore the frame.
+All multipath-specific frames relate to a Path Identifier of Destination Connection ID.
+If an endpoint receives a Path Identifier greater than any previously sent to the peer, it MUST treat this as a connection error of type MP_PROTOCOL_VIOLATION.
+If an endpoint receives a multipath-specific frame with a Path Identifier that it cannot process anymore (e.g., because the path might have been abandoned), it MUST silently ignore the frame.

 ## ACK_MP Frame {#ack-mp-frame}